 A population is a group of organisms of the same species occupying a particular area.

-The coastal emu on the NSW north coast, the glossy black cockatoo in the Riverina and black cypress pine on the Woronora Plateau are examples of the 50 or so endangered populations in NSW.
+The coastal emu on the NSW north coast, the glossy black cockatoo in the Riverina and black cypress pine on the Woronora Plateau are examples of the 50 or so threatened populations in NSW.

 The coastal emu